Please enter your name, email and zip code below to sign up!

-We identify the strengths and abilities of the individual for a better job match.
+We identify the strengths and abilities of the individual for the best job match.
+Often our assessments turn up skill sets that our client either didn’t know about or didn’t think were valuable.

-By helping people pursue and complete educational requirements, training, certifications, and other prerequisites for gainful employment, we tear down the qualification barriers standing in their way.
+Let’s face it: Today’s job market is historically competitive no matter what the profession.
+By helping people pursue and complete school requirements, job-training services, certifications, and other requirements for employment, we tear down the qualification barriers standing in their way.
 For those with mental health or substance-abuse issues, we help them find the treatment and/or medication they need to perform at their best.

 Our help goes beyond employment.
 Salvation Army caseworkers assist with obtaining sound financial planning and reliable insurance coverage, as well as helping to ensure affordable and safe care for children while parents are working.